 Identify & Value Your Furniture Instantly

-Furniture valuation depends heavily on maker, period, style, and condition—factors that are difficult to assess without expertise.
+Furniture valuation depends heavily on maker, period, style, and condition, factors that are difficult to assess without expertise.
 Value Identifier's AI recognizes construction techniques, design signatures, and brand markings to identify and price furniture from rustic antiques to high-end designer pieces.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play

 Furniture - AI value identification and appraisal with Value Identifier